LAND LEASE COMMUNITY FACTSHEET

 New site agreements can contain terms requiring you to ‘share’ with the operator either a percentage of any capital gain or a percentage of the overall sale price when you sell the home.

-Other voluntary sharing terms may require you to pay: a specified entry fee when you enter into the site agreement; a specified exit fee when you sell your home; deferred site fees; or any combination of these.
+Other voluntary sharing terms in site agreements signed before 25 September 2024 may require you to pay: a specified entry fee when you enter into the site agreement; a specified exit fee when you sell your home; deferred site fees; or any combination of these.

 Rent only agreements

 Rent only agreements are site agreements that do not contain any voluntary sharing arrangements.
-In most circumstances the operator must offer you a choice of agreement - a rent only agreement, or an agreement with one or more voluntary sharing arrangements.
+The operator must first offer you a rent only agreement, and provide written information on the cost difference between the two types of agreements before they can enter into a site agreement with voluntary sharing arrangements.

 Assignment

-One home owner can assign (transfer) their site agreement to someone else with the written consent of the operator.
-The operator cannot unreasonably refuse a request to assign an agreement.
+A home owner can assign (transfer) their site agreement to someone else with the written consent of the operator.

-When a site agreement is assigned, the incoming home owner takes on that site agreement with exactly the same terms as the outgoing home owner, including site fees.
-The right to assign adds value to a site agreement because it protects incoming home owners from immediate site fee increases, voluntary sharing arrangements and in some cases, new fees and charges.
+When a site agreement is assigned, under a deed of assignment the incoming home owner takes on that site agreement with exactly the same terms as the outgoing home owner, including site fees.

 ⮕ Land lease community factsheets